pyk595/tp/docs/DeveloperGuide.md

 ##### Documented Date

 `DocumentedDate` objects have the following characteristics:
-* A `DocumentedDate` object has a private `LocalDate` member to allow the application to easily display a formatted date.
+* A `DocumentedDate` object has a private `LocalDate` member to allow the application to easily store and display a formatted date.
 * A `DateTimeFormatter` constant is included as a member so that developers can tweak how the formatted date is shown to the users.